Import DNT Terms with the Smartling Glossary

 In column D, insert, paste, or type the terms that you do not want translated differently in your content.

 In column G, insert, paste, or type the locale ID's of the languages this flag should apply to.
-If you want to apply the flag to the term across multiple languages, simply separate them with a comma.
+Please select the source languages that you are translating from.
+If you have multiple source languages across your various projects, simply separate them with a comma.
 The aligned term column D will be applied to the languages in the Glossary and flagged with DNT.

 When you're finished listing terms in column D, and applicable languages in column G, save the file.